Kelly Burdette, DVM, Owner

 Dr. Canevari raises American Quarter Horses and competes in Reined Cowhorse.
 She and her husband Nick enjoy riding horses and traveling.

 Nicholas Canevari, DVM

-Dr. Nicholas Canevari joined Town & Country Veterinary clinic as a full time veterinarian in 2015.
+Dr. Nicholas Canevari joined Town & Country Veterinary Clinic in 2015.
+His interests include orthopedic surgery, with additional training in advanced fracture repair and the TPLO procedure.
 Dr. Canevari received his doctorate of veterinary medicine from Ross University and he completed his clinical training at Virginia-Maryland Regional College of Veterinary Medicine.
 Prior to veterinary school, Dr. Canevari worked as a contractor in New York City.

 Savannah Shepherd, DVM

 Her professional interests include internal medicine, critical care, and soft-tissue surgery.
 She has completed additional continuing education in abdominal ultrasound and emergency medicine/surgery.

 Kaitlynn Graham, DVM

 Dr. Kaitlynn Graham earned a Bachelor’s in Animal and Poultry Sciences from Virginia Tech in 2012 and a Doctorate of Veterinary Medicine at Lincoln Memorial University-College of Veterinary Medicine in 2018 as part of the inaugural class.
 She has special interests in emergency and critical care, ultrasonography, and nutrition.